bfeng1/house_price_prediction/README.md

 ## Dataset Description

 #### [Ames Housing dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview) (Kaggle Competition):
 This dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
+Based on the model performance comparison, we will use the random forest regression model to perform this task.

 #### Datasets Details
 * train.csv - the training set